OpenPrinting/cups/DEVELOPING.md

     #
     # Makefile for ...
     #
-    # Copyright 2017 by Apple Inc.
+    # Copyright © 2021 by OpenPrinting
     #
     # Licensed under Apache License v2.0.
 See the file "LICENSE" for more
     # information.